thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 - Clean
 	- Incubate and convert to digital
 - Distill
+	- If you want to memorize as is, move it to [[Permanent Notes]]
 	- Move source material to [[References]]
 	- Rephrase using [[Progressive Summarization]], add pics, diagrams etc.
 	- Make it atomic, connect and tag Up, Forward, Backward
+	- Convert to flashcard
+	- Tag the permanent note using one of [[Note Tags and Folders]]
+	- Check Graph View to See if you need to create any Map of Content
 - Update
 - Review
 	- Solve quizzes